Gabriel-Hh/NoPixel-4.0-bugs/README.md

 ## Extenuating Circumstances
 - This was my successfully server join on NoPixel 4.0 Public Blue.
-- Client running on remote desktop (Windows 10 rented server by ShadowPc: OVH Datacenter Montreal, Canada).
+- Client running on remote desktop (Windows 10 rented server by ShadowPc -> OVH Datacenter).
 - My peripherals (mouse, keyboard, headset, mic, PlayStation controller) were all working on the remote machine on discord/GTA V base/ self-hosted FiveM base server.
 - Upon connecting to NoPixel Blue, my FiveM client must restart to be compatible with server FiveM version (2802 ?).